Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: VSR Dirac Equation in Curvilinear Coordinates

-where the slashed notation is now used to indicate a contraction with the “curved” gamma matrices $\underline \gamma^\mu$.
-The constancy condition of $n^\mu$ in inertial frames should also be adapted to the curvilinear coordinates.
+where the slashed notation is here used to indicate a contraction with the curved gamma matrices $\underline \gamma^\mu$.
+The constancy condition of $n^\mu$ in inertial frames should also be adapted to curvilinear coordinates.
 The simplest way to do it is to assume its covariant derivative to vanish

-In the following, we will use (\ref{devcovn}) as a working hypothesis, although it might not be the only way to generalize the concept of a constant $n^\mu$ to curvilinear coordinates.
+Although it may not be the unique way to generalize the concept of a constant $n^\mu$, in this paper we will use (\ref{devcovn}) as a working hypothesis.
 In fact, because of the zero curvature \eqref{zeroriemann}, we do not encounter no-go constraints that would forbid the existence of such a $n^\mu$ \cite{PhysRevD.91.065034,Kostelecky:2021tdf}, and we can always find solutions to the above equation.
-Nevertheless, this also means that $n^\mu$ is now generally position-dependent, while still being lightlike.
-An alternative assumption we could make for $n^\mu$ is to take $n \cdot \mathcal D n^\mu = 0$, the solution of which would be a set of null geodesics.
-Both possibilities allow us to define the VSR equation \eqref{vsreomgrav} without any ambiguity, since they eliminate ordering problems with the numerator and denominator of the non-local term.
-The preference for one over the other depends on which fundamental origin we suppose for the preferred spacetime direction in VSR.
+This also means that $n^\mu$ would now be position-dependent in general, while still being lightlike. \\ Alternatively, we might take $n \cdot \mathcal D n^\mu = 0$, the solution of which is a set of null geodesics.
+Both possibilities allow us to define the VSR equation \eqref{vsreomgrav} without any ambiguity, since they eliminate ordering problems with the numerator and the denominator of the non-local term.
+The preference for one over the other depends solely on the assumed fundamental origin of the preferred spacetime direction in VSR.